ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/getting-started/index.md

 <!-- Create JavaScript -->

-In your HTML, ensure you load the AG Grid library and have a blank container element with an ID that can be found using JavaScript, which will be used to contain the grid.
+First, load the AG Grid library and create a blank container element which will be used to contain the grid:

 <snippet transform={false} language="html">
 |&lt;html lang="en">